 While the risk of eye disease increases after the age of 40, eye and vision problems in children are of an equal and time-sensitive concern.
 If left undiagnosed and untreated, eye diseases in children can lead to permanent and irreversible visual loss and/or cause problems socially, academically, and developmentally.
-Studies have demonstrated that optical correction of significant refractive error may be related to improved child development and school readiness.
-4,5 yet only 52% of children ages 3 through 5 are screened for vision problems and only one-third of all children receive eye care services before the age of six.
+Studies have demonstrated that optical correction of significant refractive error may be related to improved child development and school readiness. yet only 52% of children ages three through five are screened for vision problems, and only one-third of all children receive eye care services before the age of six.
 But early detection can help prevent vision loss and blindness as many serious ocular conditions in children are treatable if identified at an early stage.

-In 2009, Prevent Blindness established the National Center for Children's Vision and Eye Health (the Center), a national vision health collaborative effort aimed at developing the public health infrastructure necessary to address issues surrounding children's vision screening with funding support from a HRSA-MCHB grant opportunity.
+In 2009, Prevent Blindness established the National Center for Children's Vision and Eye Health (the Center).
+The Center is a national vision health collaborative effort aimed at developing the public health infrastructure necessary to address issues surrounding children's vision screening with funding support from a HRSA-MCHB grant opportunity.
+Through their

-3 Ibironke JO, F. D. (2011).
+&lt;sup>3 Ibironke JO, F. D. (2011).
 Child Development and Refractive Errors in Preschool Children.
 Optometry and Vision Science, 252-8.

-4 Roch-Levecq AC, B. B. (2008).
+&lt;sup>4 Roch-Levecq AC, B. B. (2008).
 Ametropia, preschoolers' cognitive abilities, and effects of spectacle correction.
 Arch Ophthalmol, 187-98.

-5 Atkinson J. A. S. (2002).
+&lt;sup>5 Atkinson J, A. S. (2002).
 Infant vision screening predicts failures on motor and cognitive tests up to school age.
 Strabismus, 187-98.

-6 O'Connor, K. (2012).
+&lt;sup>6 O'Connor, K. (2012).
 Overview of Health Cre Access, Use, Unmet Needs and Key System Performance Measures for CSHCN by Vision Status.
 Children's Vision and Eye Health Federal Intra-Agency Task Force Meeting.
 Washington D.C.

-7 "Our Vision for Children's Vision: A National Call to Action for the Advancement of Children's Vision and Eye Health, Prevent Blindness America," Prevent Blindness America, 2008.
+&lt;sup>7 "Our Vision for Children's Vision: A National Call to Action for the Advancement of Children's Vision and Eye Health, Prevent Blindness America," Prevent Blindness America, 2008.

-The Center has established a National Advisory Committee to provide recommendations toward national guidelines for quality improvement strategies, vision screening and developing a continuum of children's vision and eye health.
-With this support the Center, will continue to: (1) provide national leadership in dissemination of best practices, infrastructure development, professional education, and national vision screening guidelines that ensure a continuum of vision and eye health care focused on children ages birth to 6 years old; (2) advance state-based performance improvement systems and screening guidelines (3) promote family education and engagement in their child's vision health, and (4) provide technical assistance to states in the implementation of strategies for vision screening, establishing quality improvement measures, and promote state-tostate sharing of promising practices.
-This funding will allow MCHB to assist states in developing children's vision screening and eye health programs and coordinate programmatic efforts across federal agencies.
-In the first year of this program the MCHB would award up to 10 competitive grants to states and territories and fund technical assistance through the National Center for Children's Vision and Eye Health allowing it to identify and develop resources as a part of vision health outreach and awareness.
+work, the Center has established a National Advisory Committee to provide recommendations toward national guidelines for quality improvement strategies, vision screening, and developing a continuum of children's vision and eye health.
+With this support the Center, will continue to:

+- (1) Provide national leadership in dissemination of best practices, infrastructure development, professional education, and national vision screening guidelines that ensure a continuum of vision and eye health care focused on children ages birth to six years old; - (2) Advance state-based performance improvement systems and screening guidelines; - (3) Promote family education and engagement in their child's vision health; and - (4) Provide technical assistance to states in the implementation of strategies for vision screening, establishment of quality improvement measures, and promotion of state-to-state sharing of promising practices.